marcofiset/flute/README.md

 	//Just check the source to figure it out.

 	/**
-	 * Mandatory validate function with some useless description that don't mean anything.
+	 * Mandatory condition function with some useless description that don't mean anything.
 	 * Who takes the time to read comments, really?
 	 */
-	public function validate($value)
+	public function condition($value)
 	{
 		return MayanShaman::has_the_world_ended_yet(); // I really hope this returns true some day.

 		//Why doesn't PHP support question marks in identifiers?
 		//This apocalyptic function name would be sooooo much cooler, like it's asking a question LOL!
 	}

+	/**
+	 * Implement this virtual function if you want to extend other rules.
+	 * But... why would you do that?
+Code reuse is so overrated.
+	 */
+	public function extend()
+	{
+		//I don't feel like explaining it.
 	}
+}

 //WOW!
-That really looked like me using Ruby naming conventions in PHP :3
+That really looked like trying to use Ruby naming conventions in PHP :3
 ```

 Your class must be discoverable by any registered autoloader (shame on you if you still use an old-(school/fashioned) out-of-date cheese-smelling `__autoload` function), and voilà!
 Now **YOU** figure out how to use it.
 Nah, just kidding, here it goes :